-For example, there are special programs and procedures for taxpayers who have only failed to file FBARs or have failed to include an informational form with their tax return, such as the form for ownership of a foreign corporation.
+For example, there are special procedures for taxpayers who have only failed to file FBARs.

 Question – Are the IRS Streamlined Procedures a permanent feature of the IRS?

 Answer – No. Contrary to popular belief, the IRS has given no certainty that it will maintain its tax amnesty programs on a permanent basis.
-In a recent interview, IRS Commissioner did express that the IRS is a long way from moving away from the voluntary disclosure programs, but at some point, once ignorance is no longer a valid excuse, the programs will come to an end or become significantly modified.
+The IRS Commissioner has recently expressed that the IRS is a long way from moving away from the voluntary disclosure programs, but at some point, once ignorance is no longer a valid excuse, the programs will come to an end or become significantly modified.

-For this reason, if you are an expat who is late on filing your U.S. tax returns or FBARs, you should consider coming clean sooner rather than later.
-A number of options are currently available to you, including and in addition to the IRS tax amnesty programs.
+For this reason, if you are an expat who is late on filing your U.S. tax returns or FBARs, you should consider coming back into compliance with the IRS sooner rather than later.
+A number of options are currently available to you, including and in addition to the IRS Streamlined Procedures.
 Each option has its advantages and disadvantages, and choosing the best way forward requires a careful analysis of your particular facts and circumstances.